mycoding-academy/livewire-organization-crud-demo/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within this application, please send an e-mail to Prasit Gebsaap via [prasit.gebsaap@gmail.com](mailto:prasit.gebsaap@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License